markbrennand/force-framework/source/dependency/README.md

 See the reference [Apex docs](../../docs/SfApexDocs/dependencyv1.html) for the API.
 It is suggested that you keep a page open with the
 Apex docs loaded for your reference whilst reading this page.

-If you wish to try the _Dependency Injection_ example code, see [Geting Started](../../GETTINGSTARTED.md).
+If you wish to try the _Dependency Injection_ example code, see [Getting Started](../../GETTINGSTARTED.md).

 ## Bindings
 A binding is the mapping from a property or abstract entity to its concrete implementation.
 The bindings are stored in